arangodb/docs-hugo/site/content/3.12/data-science/arangographml/_index.md

 to be a way to determine its level of accuracy.
 Additionally, a mechanism must be in place to ensure the experiments comply with auditor requirements.

-ArangoML supports these objectives by storing all relevant training data and metrics in a metadata graph, which is only available to you and is never viewable by ArangoDB.
+ArangoGraphML supports these objectives by storing all relevant training data and metrics in a metadata graph, which is only available to you and is never viewable by ArangoDB.
 This metagraph contains valuable training metrics such as average accuracy (the general metric for determining model performance), F1,